synthie-cat/keycapsss/discipad_kit.md

-The Discipad - designed by [Coseyfannitutti](https://www.cftkb.com/) -  is, a very beginner friendly project that allows to create a useful and feature complete mechanical keypad.
+The Discipad - designed by [Coseyfannitutti](https://www.cftkb.com/) -  is a very beginner friendly project that allows to create a useful and feature complete mechanical keypad.
 The PCB features an eye-catching exposed array of components on the top, supports up to 17 individual keys and comes with VIA-Firmware preflashed on the microcontroller unit (MCU).

 ## Product features: